reruo321/Spring-Practice/Spring-Boot/Kotlin/002-Structure/README.md

 * HELP.md: A markdown file for some help references.
 * **settings.gradle.kts**: [Name settings script](https://docs.gradle.org/current/userguide/kotlin_dsl.html).

+#### .kt
+This is the normal Kotlin source file being compiled by the Kotlin compiler.
+#### .kts
+.kts is the script file, without needing an additional compilation.

+    kotlinc -script FILE_NAME.kts

+You can run it with this command.
+It is like a bash or python script, so it does not need main function in it.

+.gradle.kts extension for the build scripts especially activates the Kotlin DSL.

-#### build.gradle(.kts)
+### build.gradle(.kts)
-**build.gradle** is the main configuration file for the project's build and dependencies.
-I uploaded my entire codes above, which is provided for you too as a default when using Spring Initializr.
+**build.gradle** is the main configuration file for the project's build and dependencies, which is in the solution root.
+I uploaded my file, which is provided for you too as a default when using Spring Initializr.
 Let's take a look at the sample step by step.

     import org.jetbrains.kotlin.gradle.tasks.KotlinCompile